Kerberoge/Kerberoge/README.md

-I'm currently learning C++ and Python.
-Looking forward on creating a Discord Bot!
+I'm currently learning C, and I am an absolute beginner.
+That's all there is to say about me.